This post may contain affiliate links. Please read my disclosure and privacy policy.

 What is the water ratio for cooking beans in the Instant Pot?

-How many cups is 1 pound of black beans?
+How many cups are 1 pound of black beans?

-1 pound of dried beans = 2 heaping cups of dried beans = 5 cups cooked beans
+1 pound of dried beans = 2 heaping cups of dried beans.
+You’ll get approximately 6 cups of cooked beans, give or take, when you cook 1 pound of dry beans.

 Do you need to soak black beans before cooking them?